Platform – Table of Contents

 What we offer to accomplish, if elected, are policies that can be fought for in mass struggle and in some cases implemented today, even under the current capitalist system.
 But we also reach forward and show the way to the new society of general freedom and equality, and lay the basis for taking those decisive steps into a new tomorrow – a socialist tomorrow; a tomorrow where a completely new government and way of doing things will be created by working people; a government of deeply democratic assemblies of recallable workers’ representatives and direct mass democracy wherever possible; a workers’ government that will take possession of the means of production, distribution, commerce and institute a democratically planned economy to meet the needs of all.
 Until then, we fight for the following:

 At the same time, millions of working people across Michigan have to find ways to continue to survive.
 While even the state’s officially calculated unemployment percentage rate continues hang just below the double digits, such official percentage estimates do not count those who are working for even a single hour a week or those who have since given up actively and continuously searching for available employment.
-Indeed what marginal gains have been seen in the State’s official employment figures, since their 2009-10 height, have largely stemmed from ever greater numbers of workers ultimately giving up on efforts to regain employment from ever greater numbers of workers. ultimately giving up on efforts to regain employment or settling for low-wage jobs and underemployment.
-The real resulting picture existing in our state, when including those not counted in the official numbers, and those surviving on sub-living wages, is one in which nearly half of Michigan households are struggling to afford the basic necessities of life.
+Indeed what marginal gains have been seen in the State’s official employment figures, since their 2009-10 height, have largely stemmed from ever greater numbers of workers ultimately giving up on efforts to regain employment or settling for low-wage jobs and underemployment.
+The real resulting picture existing in our state, when including those not counted in the official numbers and those surviving on sub-living wages, is one in which nearly half of Michigan households are struggling to afford the basic necessities of life.

 We Socialists are committed to putting Michigan back to work in jobs with the best quality living standards and benefits that can be squeezed from capitalist society — paid for by the profits made by our labor.